LeandroCassano/LeandroCassano/README.md

 <img src="https://user-images.githubusercontent.com/74038190/212284087-bbe7e430-757e-4901-90bf-4cd2ce3e1852.gif" width="30px">&nbsp;***About me***

 I am a computer security technician, recently graduated and constantly learning.
-I specialize in platforms like Linux and servers, SQL database management, pentesting, and networking knowledge.I am passionate about exploring new tools, solving problems, and building secure, innovative, and functional solutions.
+I specialize in platforms such as Linux and servers, SQL database management, pentesting, and networking knowledge.I am passionate about exploring new tools, solving problems, and building secure, innovative, and functional solutions

 💬 I focus on implementing and securing various operating systems and networks.
   This process involves phases of vulnerability assessment 👀 and exploitation testing 💪